CiscoDevNet/webex-contact-center-dbconnector/README.md

 ## Security & Production Deployment

-For DB Connector to work effectively in production behind your premise firewall, there are 3 requirements:
+For DB Connector to work effectively in production behind your premise firewall, there are 4 requirements:

 1. **Authentication:** Authentication of the REST API endpoint, configured in the Spring Security settings: By default, username and password authentication is supported, along with WebexCC OAuth2 for the administration portal.
+This is out of box and requires a configuration in the YAML settings.

 2. **Firewall Settings:** Allow list Webex Contact Center IP Addresses as the SRC (Source) IP Address.
 The block of IPs are listed in the Security Document.
    Link: